GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/datasets.md

 ---
 permalink: /datasets/
+layout: splash
 ---

-### GGG has collected data over three continents, most of them in Africa.
-Below you can find publicly-accessible parts of our datasets.
+Here you can download publicly-accessible parts of our datasets.